Jeffrey Epstein Allegedly Hired PIs To Stalk His Young Victims And Intimidate Their Boyfriends, Parents

 As The Inquisitr previously reported, financial experts that have followed Epstein’s mysterious rise on Wall Street believe that his wealth likely comes from a blackmail scheme involving underage sex trafficking.
 Per New York Magazine, Thomas Volscho, a sociology professor at the College of Staten Island who is writing a book about Epstein, believes that — in addition to intimidation via PIs — Epstein used information as a weapon to control his victims.

 “He bragged that that’s how powerful he was.
-So I suspect, based on that evidence, that’s it’s likely, since that’s the way Epstein operates, is he uses information to his advantage,” he said.”
+So I suspect, based on that evidence, that’s it’s likely, since that’s the way Epstein operates, is he uses information to his advantage,” he said.

 “Does he get investment money for his hedge fund that way?
 That’s a strong possibility.
 Does he not have to pay back investors maybe using the blackmail information as a threat?
 That’s a possibility.”